Raymond Eddé

-Raymond Eddé (ريمون إدّه; 15 March 1913 – 10 May 2000) was a Lebanese Maronite statesman who served his country for many years as a legislator and cabinet minister.
+Raymond Eddé (ريمون إدّه; 15 March 1913 – 10 May 2000) was a Lebanese Maronite statesman and za'im (political boss) who served his country for many years as a legislator and cabinet minister.
 He led the Lebanese National Bloc, an influential political party.
 The son of former President Émile Eddé, Raymond Eddé was himself a candidate for the presidency in 1958, and was proposed for the post on numerous subsequent occasions.
 He is remembered for having held consistent views, which he refused to compromise for the sake of political gain.
 His supporters called him "Lebanon's Conscience."
-He was a strong nationalist, who opposed the French Mandate, and later, Syrian, Israeli, and Palestinian military intervention in Lebanon.
+He was a strong nationalist, who opposed the French Mandate, and later, Syrian, Israeli, and Palestinian military interventions in Lebanon.

 Early life

 Eddé was born in Alexandria, Egypt, where his father, a native of the town of Edde in the Byblos District and an opponent of Ottoman control of Lebanon, had taken refuge after being sentenced to death for subversion.
 In 1920, following the establishment of the French Mandate, Émile Eddé returned to Beirut with his wife, Laudi Sursock, and family.
 The young Raymond Eddé was educated at Jesuit schools and graduated with a law degree in 1934.